msuliq/omniauth_oidc/README.md

 Developed with reference to [omniauth-openid-connect](https://github.com/jjbohn/omniauth-openid-connect) and [omniauth_openid_connect](https://github.dev/omniauth/omniauth_openid_connect).

+[Article on Medium](https://msuliq.medium.com/authenticating-with-omniauth-and-openid-connect-oidc-in-ruby-on-rails-applications-e136ec5b48c0) about the development of this gem.

 ## Installation

 To install the gem run the following command in the terminal: